rayheberer/spotify/README.md

 ## Shiny App

 The /ShinyApp/ subdirectory contains a Shiny App meant to produce quick visualizations for the distribution of audio features in top tracks for any given day.

+The current version of the app is published at https://rayheberer.shinyapps.io/spotify_top_tracks_feature_explorer/.